 “Cancer patients are not at a higher incidence of having a reaction,” Dr. Marks says.

-Understanding mRNA Vaccines for Cancer Patients
+Understanding the COVID-19 Vaccines for Cancer Patients

 It is important for cancer patients to understand the difference between a vaccine with a live virus and one with an inactive virus.

-New COVID-19 vaccines do not contain the live virus that causes COVID-19.
+The Moderna and Pfizer COVID-19 vaccines do not contain the live virus that causes COVID-19.
 These vaccines instead use synthetic mRNA to instruct cells in the human body to make antibodies that fight the virus.